Pesticides

 Liability insurance

-You will need a liability insurance policy (PDF 7.91 Mb) covering adverse effects on the environment for Classes 1 to 4 unmixed or undiluted pesticide storage locations with capacity in excess of 10,000 litres or 10,000 kilograms.
-The policy must include a rider specifying that the regional office of the Ministère de l’Environnement et de la Lutte contre les changements climatiques is to receive 48-hour notice following the revocation, termination, cancellation or change in coverage of the policy.
+You will need a liability insurance policy covering adverse effects on the environment for Classes 1 to 4 unmixed or undiluted pesticide storage locations with capacity in excess of 10,000 litres or 10,000 kilograms.
+The policy must include a rider specifying that the regional office of the Ministère de l’Environnement, de la Lutte contre les changements climatiques, de la Faune et des Parcs is to receive 48-hour notice following the revocation, termination, cancellation or change in coverage of the policy.

-As applicable you are required to fill out the liability policy attestation for adverse effects on the environment and attach it to your initial permit application or at the time of permit renewal.
+As applicable you are required to fill out the liability policy attestation (in French only) for adverse effects on the environment and attach it to your initial permit application or at the time of permit renewal.

 Retention equipment